Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 melee attacks because they have higher ground.
 In farm terrain, trenches are generally irrigation ditches.

+### Berm
-**Berm:** A common defensive structure, a berm is a low, earthen wall that slows movement and provides a measure of cover.
+A common defensive structure, a berm is a low, earthen wall that slows movement and provides a measure of cover.
 Put a berm on the map by drawing two adjacent rows of steep slope (described in Hills Terrain, above), with the edges of the berm on the downhill side.
 Thus,